-- Phase I. The drug is initially introduced into healthy human subjects or patients with the target disease or condition.
-These studies are designed to evaluate the safety, dosage tolerance, metabolism and pharmacologic actions of the investigational new drug in humans, the side effects associated with increasing doses, and if possible, to gain early evidence on effectiveness. - Phase II.
-The drug is administered to a limited patient population to evaluate dosage tolerance and optimal dosage, identify possible adverse side effects and safety risks, and preliminarily evaluate efficacy. - Phase III.
-The drug is administered to an expanded patient population, generally at geographically dispersed clinical trial sites to generate enough data to statistically evaluate dosage, clinical
+Phase 1.
+The drug is introduced into healthy human subjects with the target disease or condition.
+These studies are designed to evaluate safety, dosage tolerance, metabolism and

-- effectiveness and safety, to establish the overall benefit-risk relationship of the investigational new drug product, and to provide an adequate basis for physician labeling. - Phase IV.
+- pharmacologic actions of the investigational new drug in humans, the side effects associated with increasing doses, and where possible, to gain early evidence on effectiveness. - Phase 2.
+The drug is administered to a limited patient population to evaluate dosage tolerance and optimal dosage, identify possible adverse side effects and safety risks, and preliminarily evaluate efficacy. - Phase 3.
+The drug is administered to an expanded patient population, generally at geographically dispersed clinical trial sites to generate enough data to statistically evaluate dosage, clinical effectiveness and safety, to establish the overall benefit-risk relationship of the investigational new drug product, and to provide an adequate basis for physician labeling. - Phase 4.
 In some cases, the FDA may condition approval of an NDA or BLA for a product candidate on the sponsor's agreement to conduct additional clinical trials after approval.
 In other cases, a sponsor may voluntarily conduct additional clinical trials after approval to gain more information about the drug.
-Such post-approval studies are typically referred to as phase IV clinical trials.
+Such post-approval studies are typically referred to as Phase 4 clinical trials.